dealingwith/daniel-industries/_posts/2024-08-01-my-name-happens-to-be-harvey.md

 > I said to him, I said, "You have the advantage on me.
 You know my name and I don't know yours," and right back at me he said, "What name do you like?"
 Well I I didn't even have to think twice about that.
 Harvey's always been my favorite name so I said to him, I said, "Harvey."
 >
-> And this is this is the interesting thing about the whole thing: He said, "What a coincidence, my name happens to be Harvey."
+> And this is, this is the interesting thing about the whole thing: He said, "What a coincidence, my name happens to be Harvey."